PhilipLGQ/data_story/index.md

 ```diff
 Topic 1 is about Ether.
 People are more interested in the technical level, e.g. the blockchain and smart contract technology.
 ```

-_(In 2019, we haven't found any new topics from the quotations, but there seems to be an enduring interest in "bitcoin" and "ethereum", which makes us curious about the content of Bitcoin/Ethereumn related quotes.)_

 **Topic of 2020 (Jan.
 2020 - )**